 A lot of rebranding is about removing the fluff, the superfluous.
 That can be tough, especially when you feel attached to every bit of your brand.
 But it’s not about creating a bare bones version of what you do.
 It’s about making it feel more professional, more mature.
-What remains should be clear, instantly recognizable and, let’s face it, look really nice.
+What remains should be clear, instantly recognisable and, let’s face it, look really nice.
 “With all the designs, I removed a lot of unnecessary textures, graphics and illustrations,” says Davies.
 “Like with the Bean Machine cards, I took away the textured effect and focused on the typography.
 You could then bring in real texture through a paper like Luxe.”

-Let there be lighter colors
+Let there be lighter colours

 “A few of the old designs are quite gloomy,” says Davies.
 “Take the Animal Doctors branding.
 It’s cute.
 But for a playful brand, it feels a little grey.
 So for the rebrand, I brought in a brighter palette of reds.
-Then that pop of color brings a lot of personality to the card.”
+Then that pop of colour brings a lot of personality to the card.”

-For the Christopher Gabriel hair brand, Davies did away with color entirely.
+For the Christopher Gabriel hair brand, Davies did away with colour entirely.
 “But because it’s now just black and white, it feels a lot clearer and lighter.
 Bolder, basically.
 Before you had a photo – which was strong and could work in a different setting, but it obscured the logo.
 So the new card is more about clarity.”

 A new type of typeface

 A well-chosen font can bring a huge amount of character to a brand.
 Again, it’s about focus.
 “The previous fonts weren’t terrible, but they weren’t working as well as they could.
 And some felt dated,” adds Davies.
 “Take the Bean Machine brand again.
 Just those two words now feel a lot more refined.
 And because we’ve gone fancy for the main font, I’ve used a sans serif for the ‘coffee and pastry’ strapline, so it’s not fighting against the logo.”